No Heaven System Document

 - Select three Nanotech Interfaces of your choice

 All characters begin with four hits before any modification from equipment or Nanotech Interfaces.

 All characters have four nanotech interfaces which can be swapped out between events.
 New characters have one of their interfaces assigned by their faction, and the other three are the ones best suited to the character's strengths.

-The Boudiccan Dominion of Mars require all of their members to have a Nanowarfare Activation Package so they make the most of melee weapons.
+The Martian Dominion require all of their members to have a Nanowarfare Activation Package so they make the most of melee weapons.